pyther/dlc-rates/README.md

 All rates are shown in **cents per kilowatt-hour (¢/kWh)** and include both standard (flat) and time-of-use (TOU) supply rates.

+For a user-friendly view of current and historical rates, see the [DLC rates table](https://pyther.net/dlc-rates/).

 ## How It Works

 Official DLC tariff documents don't directly reflect the final amount on a customer's bill due to numerous riders and surcharges.
 This project estimates the final rate by: